 Jenna Bush Hager cites George W. Bush's 2001 speech at Islamic Center of Washington

-Jenna Bush Hager shared an image of a speech from her father, former President George W. Bush, in an apparent response to Trump's executive order to ban refugees and people from seven different Muslim countries from entering the United States.
-Former first daughter Jenna Bush Hager responded to the current political controversy around President Donald Trump's executive order banning travel from seven majority Muslim countries to the U.S. with a tweet Tuesday.
+Former first daughter Jenna Bush Hager responded to the current political controversy around President Donald Trump 's executive order banning travel from seven majority Muslim countries to the U.S. with a tweet Tuesday. "'This is not the America I know'a just a reminder this am to teach acceptance and love to our kids for all races, all religions," Hager shared in a tweet with her father's speech.

 Add your comments below